 Higher Taxes due to HST Conundrum

-If you decide to flip your building without renting for one year, you’ll not only forfeit your HST rebate (max $24,000), but will also need to pay HST (13%) on the deposit you’ve already paid to the builder as well as the net profit from your sale.
+If you decide to flip your building without renting for one year, you’ll not only forfeit your HST rebate (max $24,000), but will also need to now pay HST (13%) on the deposit you’ve already paid to the builder as well as the net profit from your sale.
 Let’s say, for example, you pay a $100,000 deposit to your builder and sell the property for $100,000 net profit.
-You not only have to pay $26,000 in HST (on top of your break-even) but you forfeit your tax rebate, for a net loss of $50,000.
-On top of this, you also run the risk of being deemed a trader rather than an investor in a quick sale, which means the government can charge 100% of your gains as income, rather than 50%.
+You not only have to pay $26,000 in HST (on top of your break-even) but you forfeit your tax rebate.
+That’s a net loss of $50,000.
+On top of this, when you sell on assignment you also run the risk of being deemed a trader rather than an investor in a quick sale, which means the government can charge 100% of your gains as income, rather than 50%.
+That’s another potential loss for the books.

 While that temptress assignment clause might seem like a good idea at the time of occupancy, in the long run it’s best to hold onto your property for at least one year before negotiating a sale.
-At this point the building will be in fine form with a well-developed reputation, there will be less inventory for buyers to choose from and you will have cashed in on some well-deserved tax cuts and rebates.
+At this point the building will be in fine form with a well-developed reputation, there will be less inventory for buyers to choose from, you’ll have a year’s worth of rental income and you’ll have cashed in on some well-deserved tax cuts and rebates.
+The amount you’ll gain by holding your property for (at least) another 365 days is soo worth the pay-out.

 If you’re thinking about investing you definitely want to check out our Guide to Investing in Toronto Real Estate for everything you need to know.
 Don’t forget to sign up as an Insider.
 Our Insiders receive Platinum first access to the hottest and most lucrative pre-construction opportunities in Toronto.